ExpediaGroup/heat/doc/readme_yamlfile.md

 <a name="json_in_file"></a>
 ## Json string in YAML file
-You can directly write a Json string in your YAML file, without the need of quoting.
+You can directly write a Json string in your YAML file, without the need of escaping the quotes.

 In Json